About me

 I also jointly facilitate and teach, holding continual development training workshops for qualified and trainee counsellors

-As a qualified professional, I am a registered member of the British Association for Counselling and Psychotherapy (BACP), I can be found on their website, and work to their ethical code of conduct.
+As a qualified professional, I am a registered member of the British Association for Counselling and Psychotherapy (BACP), I can be found on their website along with being an accredited member with National counselling and psychotherapy Society(NCPS) working within their ethical code of conduct.
 I have an enhanced DBS check and am fully insured.

 Qualification